The Victory Season

-The Victory Season: The End of World War II and the Birth of Baseball’s Golden Age is a 2013 book written by Robert Weintraub whose previous work includes the New York Times best-seller The House That Ruth Built.
+The Victory Season: The End of World War II and the Birth of Baseball's Golden Age is a 2013 book written by Robert Weintraub whose previous work includes the New York Times best-seller The House That Ruth Built.

-Book Summary
+Summary

 The Victory Season focuses on the 1946 Major League Baseball season, which was the first full season that followed the end of World War II.
 Weintraub's book focuses on four major areas: